4st0lfo1337/FORK-Hyprlain/README.md

 - Zsh Shell Lain Theme;
 - Zsh Shell Config + Plugins;
 - How to install The hypr-sounds script via Cargo;
-- Bug fixes for the hypr-sounds.
+- Bug fixes for the hypr-sounds, and for it to detect only your actions.

 <p align="center">
   <a href="https://git.io/typing-svg">